Documentation - Modest Toolset

 Some of the tools of the Modest Toolset require external tools and libraries for full functionality:

 mcsta includes linear programming (LP) as one of the available solution methods, using various LP solvers.
-The GLOP solver (default, for Linux, macOS, and Windows), part of the Google OR Tools, and lp_solve 5.5 (for Linux and Windows) are part of the Modest Toolset download.
-All other supported solvers (COPT, IBM CPLEX 22.1, Gurobi 9.5, HiGHS, and Mosek 10.0) need to be separately obtained (and, where applicable, licensed) by the user for mcsta to be able to use them. mcsta tries to find the respective libraries automatically, and reports an error if this fails.
+The GLOP solver (default, available on all platforms except ARM-64 Windows), part of the Google OR Tools, HiGHS (available on all platforms except ARM-64 Windows), and lp_solve 5.5 (available on x86-64 Linux and Windows) are part of the Modest Toolset download.
+All other supported solvers (COPT, IBM CPLEX 22.1.1, Gurobi 11.0, and Mosek 10.2) need to be separately obtained (and, where applicable, licensed) by the user for mcsta to be able to use them. mcsta tries to find the respective libraries automatically, and reports an error if this fails.
 In that case, the paths to the .dll respectively .so files need to be provided manually in the configuration file Externals.defaults.

 mosta needs Graphviz dot to automatically generate image files visualising the symbolic semantics of a model. mosta tries to automatically find the required executable file, and reports an error if this fails.
 In that case, the path to dot needs to be provided manually in the configuration file Externals.defaults.